tokisuno/blog/content/equip.md

     - Honestly am a fan of them now, but I will eventually replace this because it requires constant maintenance for it to work properly
     - Not really accurate

+### portable

+- Alcatel Go Flip 3
+    - Absolute shitter phone I hate kaiOS so much oh my god
+    - Has better cell service than my Qin Phone F21
+    - Has expandable SD card storage which is located under the battery (fuck off alcatel)
+    - Audio skips if you play it while doing something else on the phone
+    - Good battery life, horrible screen, nice buttons, horrible operating system

+- Onyx Boox Note5
+    - Blessed by the eBay gods on this one (300cad before tax and shipping)
+    - Great battery life, great screen, touch id, the works
+    - The stock pen is horrible, but easily replacable by a knockoff Samsung S6 Lite pen
+    - Apps I use
+        - Notable (WIP eInk note-taking, [check it out here!](https://github.com/olup/notable))
+        - Minimalism Launcher (i paid for it some months ago to support the creator, but there are other options)
+        - Tachiyomi (manga, crashes a lot for some reason though)
+        - NeoReader3 (stock onyx note taking app. i use this for marking up academic articles)
+        - EinkBro (browser)
+        - Solid Browser (cool file explorer)
+        - Syncthing-Fork (syncing files between tablet and my synchthing ecosystem)

 - Airpod Pros (2nd gen.)
 	- If you are neurodivergant and have sensory problems, these are a lifesaver and I swear by them

-### portable
-- Qin Phone F21 Pro (32/3)
-    - Transition phone (runs android 11)
-    - Has its own plan
-        - Freedom Mobile (NOT RECOMMENDED)
-    - Has bare essentials
-        - Discord
-        - Transit
-        - Google Maps
-        - Alarmy
-        - WhatsApp
-        - Brave Browser
-    - 32GB of storage w/ 3GB of ram
+    - Connect to the Go Flip 3 fine, but drains battery life faster so I use my ZSN Pros instead when I'm out
+        - I use them more for tasks that require movement so I don't have the wire in my way
+    - Active noise cancelling is actually god's gift to neurodivergancy

 - Moan InkPalm 5 (1st gen.)
     - 32GB/3GB
     - Apps
-        - Ankidroid
+        - Ankidroid (don't really use much atm)
-        - Tachiyomi
+        - Tachiyomi (too small on the display)
-        - KOReader
+        - KOReader (great reading app. use this all the time)
-        - UnLauncher
+        - UnLauncher (good alternative to minimalism launcher)
-        - Eink Bro
+        - EinkBro (great eink browser)

-- skinnyboot (Thinkpad X220)
+- tokitop/skinnyboot (Thinkpad X220)
     - Specs
     	- Intel Core i7 2620M
     	- 8GB RAM